|

 told Timothy to do something that should be followed.

-By following these prophecies Timothy would be able stand the test,
+By following these prophecies Timothy would be able to stand the

-the word “fight” Paul tells us that the Christian life is not always
+using the word “fight” Paul tells us that the Christian life is not

 19 says, “holding on to faith and a good conscience”.